HomeBlog50 Jazz Standards You Need To Know

 “Body and Soul” – Written by Johnny Green, Edward Heyman, Robert Sour, and Frank Eyton.

-Known for its emotional depth and complexity, this tune is a staple among ballads in the jazz tradition.
-The rich and intricate harmonic structure of “Body and Soul” offers a vast landscape for improvisation, making it a favorite among players like Coleman Hawkins to John Coltrane.
+This jazz song is a staple among ballads in the jazz tradition.
+The rich and intricate harmonic structure of “Body and Soul” offers an expansive landscape for improvisation.
+It’s certainly a favorite among many great players, from Coleman Hawkins to John Coltrane.

 Be sure to check out: